-SECTION 3.
-OUTDOOR SERVICE AUTHORIZED; PERMIT REQUIRED JULY 1.
+SECTION 3 - OUTDOOR SERVICE AUTHORIZED WITH PERMIT.

 - a.
 Temporary Use Authorized.
-All code-compliant restaurants and bars, regardless of zoning classification, are permitted until July 1, 2020, to do the following in compliance with the standards of this ordinance (see Section 4): - (1) Use a portion of adjacent private property zoned for commercial or industrial use (including open or landscaped areas and off-street parking) with the permission of the property owner as outdoor service areas; - (2) Use adjacent public property or public right-of-way for outdoor services if a separate easement or license is granted by the Permit Manager, except restaurants and bars may allow employees to cross public sidewalks to deliver food or beverages to the outdoor service areas without interfering with public activities, utilities, or the Americans with Disabilities Act ("ADA"); and - (3) Serve alcohol to patrons in the outdoor service area if a temporary modification of liquor-licensed premises is approved. - b.
-Temporary Permit Required July 1-October 31.
-Effective July 1, 2020, any restaurant or bar desiring to provide outdoor service must obtain a "Temporary Outdoor Service Permit" that will authorize the activities in Section 1(a).
-The Permit Manager may approve a Temporary Outdoor Service Permit if the proposed outdoor service area will not result in a significant adverse effect on adjacent property, accessibility, parking, public improvements, public services, or public safety.
+All code-compliant restaurants and bars, regardless of zoning classification, are permitted to do the following in compliance with the standards of this ordinance upon receipt of a Temporary Outdoor Service Permit (see Section 4): - (1) Use a portion of adjacent private property zoned for commercial or industrial use (including open or landscaped areas and off-street parking) with the permission of the property owner as outdoor service areas; - (2) Use adjacent public property or public right-of-way for outdoor services if a separate easement or license is granted by the Permit Manager, except restaurants and bars may allow employees to cross public sidewalks to deliver food or beverages to the outdoor service areas without interfering with public activities, utilities, or the Americans with Disabilities Act ("ADA"); and - (3) Serve alcohol to patrons in the outdoor service area if a temporary modification of liquor-licensed premises is approved. - b.
+Temporary Permit Approval.
+The Permit Manager may approve a Temporary Outdoor Service Permit if the proposed outdoor service area will not result in a significant adverse effect on adjacent property, accessibility, parking, public improvements, public services, or public safety. - c.
+Review.
+Any outdoor service or Temporary Outdoor Service Permit shall be subject to summary suspension, modification, prohibition, or revocation, without notice, by the